 The dress code shall apply to all students during all school days, events and activities.
-When classes and groups travel as representatives of Horizon, the superintendent, principal or designated leader shall be responsible for maintaining a standard of dress appropriate for the occasion.
+When classes and groups travel as representatives of Horizon, the Head of School, principal or designated leader shall be responsible for maintaining a standard of dress appropriate for the occasion.